Midtown (band): Brief reunions

 On February 17, 2014, Gabriel Saporta announced that Midtown has reunited and performed at the Skate and Surf Festival.
 On March 9, 2022, My Chemical Romance announced that Midtown would be a supporting act for the US leg of their reunion tour in fall 2022.
 As well as doing their own headlining shows for their 2022 Resurrection Tour, along with playing at the 2023 Adjacent beach festival in Atlantic City, New Jersey.

+Musical style and influences

+Midtown's style combines elements of emo and hardcore punk.
+AllMusic categorized the band's sound as "power emo".
+The band have cited numerous bands and artists as influences, including the Get Up Kids, the Promise Ring, Lifetime, Jets to Brazil, Kid Dynamite, Lagwagon, Pavement, and Elvis Costello.